owlprotocol/workspace-public/packages-public/packages/docs/docs-contracts/indices/concepts.md

 By exposing the on-chain data of the attached NFTs, our Dynamic NFTs can be rendered fully with any attached equipment, accessories, clothing, or add-ons.

-To maximize decentralization of this process we recommend using our Client-Side SDK to render the NFT on-chain data using the **IPFS hosted Schema JSON**.
+To maximize decentralization of this process we recommend using our Client-Side SDK to render the NFT on-chain data using the **IPFS-hosted JSON Schema**.
 This allows us to minimize the on-chain data, while still being able to reference high quality graphics.

 Currently, we support 2D rendering for composite PNG and SVG images, and will be releasing more features such as dynamic colors for SVGs, and layer transformations.